-At the top of the window you will see either the bar numbers, markers, or both, depending on the chosen settings in the Markers window Marker Options dialog.
-See the Markers window topic for more information on markers.
+At the top of the window you will see either the bar numbers, markers, or both, depending on the chosen settings in the Markers window Marker Options dialog. .

 To the left of the window you will see the track names.
 If the whole track name doesn't fit in this section you will see it ending with "..." to indicate the name is actually longer than shown.